Surgeon24/SpaceInvaders/docs/README.md

 * design patterns
 * code smells

-1) Couldn't find how to change the size of the screen, so for now it 80x24.
-Also, we probably should use global variable for the size of the screen.
-For now, it's duplicated in every class.

-2) Game doesn't work in real time.
+* common.Game doesn't work in real time.
 It pauses and waits for user input in each frame.

 * unit tests